codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 I would also recommend configuring your CDN programatically so that it is testable and repeatable.
 Be very careful of having the CDN do too much work as you will encounter odd edge conditions such as having an error page cached.

 Make sure that you know how to purge a specific page.
 The site that I worked on added this to a chatbot in slack.
 It was able to purge a page by sending it a slack message - this was ideal when you had to support a problem and were away from your machine.

+It is possible to use AWS S3 as a cache but it's advisable to add a CDN in front of it so that you can control the returned headers.

 ## Learnings while preparing the sample.